 Lilith Zarling unleashes her trans girl magick in this joyful tribute to life.

-Wisconsin Laugh Trip will perform in the 8:00 p.m. block at the HCC Mainstage Theatre on Saturday, September 11.
+Wisconsin Laugh Trip will perform online in the 8:00 p.m.
+ET block on Wednesday, October 20.

 Previous Countdown Improv Festival appearances

 2020, 2019, 2018

 You’ll be performing your solo improv show, Wisconsin Laugh Trip, at this year’s fest.
 (We were lucky enough to have you perform that show with us at Countdown Theater in NYC earlier this year.
 Thank you again for doing that!)
 Tell our Tampa audiences a little about that show, and how it came to be.

 Wisconsin Laugh Trip came from Wisconsin being the theme for Countdown Theater’s January shows.
 I took the show I was previously doing — Rough Draft — and mixed it with some Wisconsin-based one-person sketches.
 Laugh Trip combines my love of Wisconsin with all the things I’ve seen and done around the country.
 So lots of characters from around the country, but through my Wisconsin point of view.